Skip to content

 FFP3 respirator

-A FFP3 respirator (known as respiratory protective equipment (RPE)) which provides a high protection factor will only be required in rare circumstances identified on the risk assessment.
+A FFP3 respirator (known as respiratory protective equipment (RPE)) which provides a high protection factor will be required in circumstances identified on the risk assessment.

-This will normally only be when carrying out aerosol generating procedures (AGP) on a patient with possible or confirmed COVID-19.
-Care settings and carers need to alert managers to clients where AGP’s are performed or when someone is being discharged.
+This will normally only be when carrying out aerosol generating procedures (AGP) on a patient with possible or confirmed ARI.
+Care settings and carers need to alert managers to clients where AGPs are performed or when someone is being discharged.

-RPE used by us for AGPs must meet the FFP3 standard.
+The RPE we use for AGPs must meet the FFP3 standard.

 The fit of RPE is critically important.
 Every user required to wear RPE should have a fit test by a fit test trained health professional and be trained in the use of the respirator.
 Discuss with your line manager and the public health protection team (email: health.protection@derbyshire.gov.uk) where this is required.